 31. RV Entrepreneur

 Anyone who travels in an RV while running their own business.
-See also: the coolest people around!
+A term coined by the super cute Heath Padgett from his RV Entrepreneur Podcast.

 For the full scoop on all things RV Life, check out my new book on Amazon: A Beginner’s Guide to Living in an RV.